orsonteodoro/gcf2/README.md

 Source based packages will require a rebuild of the package containing the app or executable if that message appears in the command line.

-lld may need to be rebuilt without CFI bad cast and to remove the above error.
+lld may need to be rebuilt without CFI bad cast and to remove the above error when linking other packages.

 libnl need to be rebuilt without CFI in order for wpa_supplicant and linkers to work.